snowplow-incubator/snowplow-ios-tracker-examples/demo/VisionOSHelloWorld/README.md

 in the developer documentation.

 ## Snowplow tracking
 This demo app was created by Apple.
-We have added VisionOS tracking as well as Screen Views.
+We have added visionOS tracking as well as Screen Views.